Nice to meet you.

 “Alex agrees to write an article for Ben’s website.”

-Signing a contract that includes this statement on the exchange is a risk for both parties.
+Signing a contract that includes this statement on the exchange is risky for both parties.
 On Alex’s side, there are no details that guarantee compensation or placement of the article.
-For Ben, he will have no idea when the article will be completed or if it’s of appropriate length.
+For Ben, he will have no idea when the article will be completed or if it’s appropriate in length.

-Alex Jenkins (seller) agrees to write an article of three pages in length for the website of Ben Smith (buyer), whatishappening.com.
+Alex Jenkins (seller) agrees to write a three-page article for Ben Smith's (buyer) website, whatishappening.com.
 Alex Jenkins agrees to have the article completed by August 20, 2020, for a flat rate of $100.

 In this situation, both parties know exactly what they’re getting.